eliseetal/CPI-demo/README.md

 The csv and npy files are used by digi_twin_interface.py to visualise patient ECGs and abnormal segments as identified by the model.

+This app can be deployed on your own servers using streamlit, or using GitHub codespaces.

 Questions can be emailed to kanberelise[at]gmail[dot]com